What Does it Take to Be a Gaming Cage Worker?

 - Gaming Cage Worker

-Is There Going to be Demand for Gaming Cage Workers?
+Is There Job Demand for Gaming Cage Workers?

-In 2016, there was an estimated number of 19,000 jobs in the United States for Gaming Cage Worker.
+In the United States, there were 19,000 jobs for Gaming Cage Worker in 2016.
 New jobs are being produced at a rate of 1.6% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Gaming Cage Worker by 2026.
 Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.